MarinEduardf/Data-Analysis-Projects/SQL and Python/Readme.md

 ## Notes
 - The athlete_events csv file had to be uploaded as an Excel workbook, due to exceeding file size.
-- The project is available in pdf format and as a jupyter notebook
+- The project is available in pdf format and as a jupyter notebook containing the source code